pasumarthimonikatejaswini/Digital-Literacy-Project/README.md

 - `task-5-cybercrime/` → Case study and prevention tips
 - `report/` → Final project report

-# 🧠 Task Summaries
+# Tasks

-# 📊 Task 1 – Digital Literacy Infographic
+ 📊 Task 1 – Digital Literacy Infographic
 In this task, I created an infographic using Canva to explain the concept of digital literacy.
 The design covers important topics like safe internet practices, useful digital tools, and maintaining a professional online presence.
 The aim was to present the information in a simple and visually clear format.

-# 💼 Task 2 – Digital Portfolio
+ 💼 Task 2 – Digital Portfolio
 For this task, I created and updated my profiles on platforms like GitHub, LinkedIn, and Kaggle.
 These platforms help in building a professional identity and showcasing skills.
 Screenshots of all profiles are included in the folder.

-# 💻 Task 3 – Platforms Exploration
+ 💻 Task 3 – Platforms Exploration
 In this task, I explored a coding platform and completed a beginner-level problem.
 I also created a Google Form quiz on digital literacy and learned how responses are collected and analyzed.
 This task helped me understand useful academic and collaboration tools.

 # ✉️ Task 4 – Email Etiquette